byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Definition Operand: `@none`**

-`@none` is used as a definition placeholder for all of the Tridy (non-raw) definition clauses where the clause's respective affected section is empty or unincluded, for instance, in the form "`@as @none`", "`@is @none`", or "`@has @none`".
+`@none` is used as a definition placeholder for all of the Tridy (non-raw) definition clauses where the clause's respective affected section is empty or unincluded, for instance, in the form "`@of @none`", "`@as @none`", "`@is @none`", or "`@has @none`".
 Once again, the purpose of using this is simply as an explicit way of stating the absence of either of these elements when simply leaving the clauses out fully would have the same effect.
 Likewise, it has no effect on the statement over this alternative, usually (with the exception of when used with `@put`).

 ```
 # After